Mannan-Ali/IndianSignLanguage/README.md

 ## Contributing
 We welcome contributions from developers, linguists, and accessibility advocates.
-Feel free to open an issue or submit a pull request to help improve SignWays.
+Feel free to open an issue or submit a pull request to help improve SignWay.